bartbutenaers/node-red-contrib-rtsp-client/README.md

 <a href="https://www.buymeacoffee.com/bartbutenaers" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy my wife a coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

 ## In case of issues
+Please take into account that I am ***NOT*** an FFmpeg specialist.
+So in case you have troubles with your audio or video (or other FFmpeg related stuff), please execute the following steps:
+1. Start a discussion in the Node-RED [forum](https://discourse.nodered.org/) first, to explain your problem to the Node-RED community.
+Of course it is best to mention me, to make sure I don't overlook it.
+2. Afterwards create an issue in this Github repository, and add a link to the Discours discussion to it.
-When you have troubles with your audio or video, please take into account that I am NOT an FFmpeg specialist.
-So in that case please start a discussion in the Node-RED [forum](https://discourse.nodered.org/) first, where you can mention me to get my attention.
-And add that link to your Github issue in this repository.
-As soon as we found a solution with the help of the community, I will adjust the code or the readme page of this Github repository.
+3. As soon as we found a solution with the help of the community, I will adjust the code or the readme page of this Github repository.

 ## Introduction